vincetardy/frontend/code_guidelines.md

 ### Microformats

 In order to convey more information to search engines, use microformats and/or microdata.
-An example of this is marking up an hCard or and address.
+An example of this is marking up an hCard or address.

 ### WAI-ARIA roles

 WAI-ARIA landmark roles are important for conveying extra information to users navigating your website using an assistive device such as a screen reader.

-A list of the most used [WAI-ARIA landmark roles can be found here]().
+A list of the most used [WAI-ARIA landmark roles can be found here](http://www.w3.org/TR/wai-aria/roles).

 This [article by the Paciello Group](http://www.paciellogroup.com/blog/2013/02/using-wai-aria-landmarks-2013/) explains more about WAI-ARIA roles.